LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.3/index.en.md

 ![Python output](figures/6-3-2-2.png)

-Using the same method, we download the sensing data of the second airbox installed at the EPA Wanhua station and the sensing data of the EPA Wanhua station, and stored them in the `AirBox2_DF` and `EPA_DF` objects, respectively.
+To proceed in the same way, we obtained the sensor data from the second airbox at the EPA Wanhua station as well as the sensor data from the EPA Wanhua station itself.
+These sets of data were then saved in two different objects: `AirBox2_DF` for the airbox data and `EPA_DF` for the station's data.

 ```python
 # Second AirBox device